enmasseio/timesync/README.md

 Name     | Description
 ---------| ----------
 `change` | Emitted when the offset is changed.
 This can only happen during a synchronization.
 Callbacks are called with the new offset (a number) as argument.
+`error`  | Emitted when an error occurred.
+Callbacks are called with the the error as argument.
 `sync`   | Emitted when a synchronization is started or finished.
 Callback are called with a value `'start'` or `'end'` as argument.